Foundation Diet and Health

 According to USDA values, the amount of selenium in 100 g of wheat (germinated) accounts for around 77% of the daily requirement.
 The content of 42 µg/100g can be compared with that of wheat flour (40 µg/100g).
 Wheat germ (79 µg/100g), wheat bran (78 µg/100g) and especially Brazil nuts (1917 µg/100g) have a higher selenium content.
 However, these are values from the USA.
 1

-In many areas of Europe, wheat has a lower selenium and iodine value.
-The soil contains relatively little selenium and iodine, so that a nutritional deficiency can occur.
+In many areas of Europe, wheat has a lower selenium and iodine content.
+The soil contains relatively little of these micronutrients, so that nutritional deficiencies can occur.
 This is why the salt is iodized.
-So-called selenium wheat, which is particularly rich in selenium thanks to certain fertilization, can provide a remedy for selenium.
+So-called selenium wheat can help, as it is particularly rich in selenium thanks to certain fertilization.
 18

 The 0.12 g of tryptophan contained in 100 g covers 46% of the daily requirement.
 Millet has a comparable amount of this amino acid (0.12 g/100g).
 The content is significantly higher in chia seeds (0.44 g/100g).
 1